bigr/gpupde/README.md

 # gpupde

-Solver of partial differential equations with tensorflow
+Ambition of this project is to make solver of PDE equations with help of modern deep leraning frameworks like tensorflow and pytorchs are.